Molecular Weight Calculator

 When should I use the Molecular Weight Calculator?

 Use it when your task matches one of these common needs: Find molar mass for common formulas.
 Check element counts in parentheses.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Molecular Weight Calculator doing with my inputs?

 In plain language: The calculator parses element symbols, subscripts, parentheses, and dot hydrate parts, then adds each element count times its rounded atomic weight.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+For H2O, it adds two hydrogen atoms and one oxygen atom for about 18.015 g/mol.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 The atomic-weight table is rounded and supports common classroom elements.
-Isotopes, charges, exact masses, and unsupported elements need reference data.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Isotopes, charges, exact masses, structural formulas, and unsupported elements need reference data.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Does the site save what I enter?